-The Blossoming of DC Peace Team
+The Blossoming of the DC Peace Team

-Thanks to the collaborative efforts and dedication of Eli, Cortez, MJ and Jerry of Little Friends for Peace, Curtis Watkins, and several local community members, DC Peace Team was born in 2011 with a primary focus of recruiting and training unarmed civilian peacekeepers that will address the needs of their community.
+Thanks to the collaborative efforts and dedication of Eli, Cortez, MJ and Jerry of Little Friends for Peace, Curtis Watkins, and several local community members, DC Peace Team was born in 2011 with a primary focus of recruiting and training unarmed civilian peacekeepers to address the needs of their community.

 Continuous Community Engagement and Growth

 In 2011, we built a strong network of internal and external stakeholders, trained 25 community participants in nonviolent conflict intervention skills, including 5 Homecomers as trainers, and participated in the existing Safe Passage program, which accompanies youth on their way to school in high risk neighborhoods.

 In 2012, we developed a six-month program that focused on monitoring the Gallery Place Chinatown area on a weekly basis with the purpose of defusing conflict, observing police behavior, and collecting conflict-related data to help improve local peace efforts.
 We also coordinated a youth violence prevention conference, facilitated a screening of the documentary The Interrupters for three community groups, offered another basic training to 25 community participants, and continued the Safe Passage accompaniment program.
 In late 2012, we began monitoring political demonstrations with the goal of defusing hostility and violence and fostering empathy from all sides.
 For a full list of activities carried out from 2012 to the present, visit our archive and home page.